 The curriculum can sometimes include or lead to unplanned discussion about subject matter of a sexually explicit, political or otherwise sensitive nature.
-Responding to pupils/students' questions requires careful judgement and staff should take quidance in these circumstances from the Designated the school/setting will ensure that all arrangements reflect a duty of care towards pupils and staff
+Responding to pupils/students' questions requires careful judgement and staff should take guidance in these circumstances from the Designated Safeguarding Lead.